cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 | ENCODED_SIZE | 8                     | 16                             | 32         |
 | Generator    | 7^4294967295          | 7^4611686018427387897          | n/a        |
 | GEN_ORDER    | 2^32                  | 2^66                           | n/a        |
-{: #fields title="Paramaters for the finite fields used in this document."}
+{: #fields title="Parameters for the finite fields used in this document."}

 > OPEN ISSUE We currently use big-endian for encoding field elements.
 However,
 > for implementations of `GF(2^255-19)`, little endian is more common.
 See